WladimirW/netnei/tutorial/step_1/README.md

 This URL is the location, where Azure stores the result of the text recognition after computing is done.
 This result is easily accessible by sending a GET request with your key in the request header.

-To do this, we first import two new modules by adding the following code below the already existing *import requests* line:
+To do this, we first import two new modules by adding the following code **below the already existing *import requests* line**:

 ```python
 import time, re